 November (Vientiane): Boun Phra That Luang is celebrated, a 3-day religious festival at That Luang every year when hundreds of monks accept alms and flowers from the people.

-From Chiang Rai in northern Thailand, you can travel by bus or car to Chiang Khong on the Mekong river (the border), and then take a boat across to Houei Xai in Laos.
+By bus from Thailand: From Chiang Rai, you can travel by bus or car to Chiang Khong on the Mekong river (the border), and then take a boat across to Houei Xai in Laos.
 From Houei Xai there are boats down river to Luang Prabang (1-2 days), but there are no schedules or safety enforcements, so you should be prepared for an adventure.
 We'd recommend Luang Say Cruise, a leisurely overnight trip.

-There are no long-haul flights into Vientiane but you can connect with flights from Kuala Lumpur (Air Asia), Bangkok (Lao Airlines, Thai Airways, Lufthansa), Hanoi (Vietnam Airlines), Phomn Penh (Lao Airlines and Vietnam Airlines).
+There are no long-haul flights into Vientiane but you can connect with flights.
+Try Air Asia, Lao Airlines, Thai Airways, Lufthansa, Vietnam Airlines, Lao Airlines, Vietnam Airlines.

 15-day tourist visas can be bought on arrival at Luang Prabang or Vientiane airports, or at most Mekong border points.
 Ensure you get an entry stamp in your passport.
 Not having a legitimate entry stamp could lead to arrest or a large fine.
 You need 2 passport-sized photos (though we only presented one and no one asked for another).
 If you reach Luang Prabang without photos, they will scan your passport photo and charge you 1 dollar for it (at least this was true in November 2007).

 30-day visas are available from Lao embassies and consulates for a higher fee.
 If you overstay your visa, you will be charged a high daily rate, or you can buy an extension (before it runs out).

 Malaria is prevalent in Laos and you are advised to take prophylactic medicine, preferably something other than chloroquine as there is a high level of resistance.